 - Roast for 30 minutes, until tender and slightly golden on the edges.

-- Flip all the fennel over, and roast for another 10 minutes, to caramelize further.
-Enjoy!
+- Flip all the pieces over, and roast for another 10 minutes, to caramelize further.
+Serve and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.